sou35/Insurance-Prediction/README.md

 ## Model-Flask-Deployment

+Running the project

-a.Run app.py using below command to start Flask API
+  a.
+Run app.py using below command to start Flask API
 ```
 python app.py
 ```
  By default, flask will run on port 5000.

-b.Navigate to URL http://localhost:5000
+ b.
+Navigate to URL http://localhost:5000

  Enter valid numerical values in all 6 input boxes and hit Predict.

  If everything goes well, you should be able to see the predcited insurance charge vaule on the HTML page!